-One account can create up to 100 automatic snapshot policies in one region.
-For more information about how to create automatic snapshot policies, see create and delete an automatic snapshot policy.
-Parameters for creating automatic snapshot policies are described as follows:
+Each account can create up to 100 automatic snapshot policies in a region.
+For more information about how to create automatic snapshot policies, see Apply or disable an automatic snapshot policy.
+You can set the following time-related parameters for an automatic snapshot policy: